 ?C++ assumes a class definition is going to be included in multiple files.
 This is a reasonable assumption as, in a real program, it’s almost always true.

 Static class variables are part of the class, rather than as part of objects of that class.
 Therefore, when a class declaration defines a static variable, that is very similar to defining a global variable.
-Static class members, such as the Vampire::Faction
+Static class members like the Vampire::Faction

 Once a header containing a static class variable definition is included in multiple other files, each of those files would be defining that symbol.